epuber-io/bade/docs/line_indicators.md

 - end
 ```

 Unfortunately you have to write `end`, `}` and all that stuff.
-In future this error will be removed, hopefully.
+In future this inconvenience will be improved, hopefully.

 ## Tag `<text>`